FireAndIceFrog/customWorkScheduleApp/memory-bank/testAgent.md

 We are using a database that is live.
 So we wont always have an empty one -all our tests should keep that in mind.

 For now all the doctors/activities etc have a random number associated for the unique contraints.
 The standard right now is to replace `{}` in the feature file data with the random number.

+When writing controllers, use the types defined in the @local/server package.
+It is the exported types from the server itself.